github/opensource.guide/_articles/best-practices.md

 ## Maintaining a project requires more than code

-If you maintain an open source project that a lot of people use, you may have noticed a lot of your work is administrative: triaging issues, responding to questions, managing a roadmap.
+If you maintain an open source project that a lot of people use, you may have noticed you're coding less and responding to issues more.

-These tasks are often unexpected and less frequently talked about than writing code, but they're just as important to a growing project.
+These tasks are often unexpected, but they're just as important to a growing project.
 Read on for ways to make your life easier, from documenting processes to leveraging your community.

 ## Documenting your processes

 Writing documentation is one of the most important things you can do as a maintainer.
 Documentation not only clarifies your own thinking, but it helps other people understand what you need or expect, before they even ask.

 Even if you don't use full paragraphs, jotting down bullet points is better than not writing at all.

 These types of exercises may seem trivial, but the more you know yourself and your limits (not just abilities!), the easier it is to say no when something doesn't fit into your scope, or you feel overwhelmed by requests.
 Defining your project's scope also makes closing pull requests with "scope creep" easier.